taniaregocarreira/openshift/Openshift/petclinic.md

 1. Login to your Gihub account
     1. Fork this project:
         - https://github.com/spring-projects/spring-petclinic
-    1. Create two other branches in the project:
-        - master (already created in the project)
+    1. Create a new branch for testing:
         - develop
-        - welcome
 1. Login to your Openshift Online account:
-    1. Create three projects in Openshift Online:
+    1. Create a new project in Openshift Online:
-        - indra-master
-        - indra-develop
-        - indra-welcome
+        - develop
-1. From inside project indra-**master** in Openshift Online:
     1. Add a new Application from the Catalog:
         - Application type:
             - OpenJDK